Written by Donald E. Sheppard|

 TRAILS TO THIS POINT

-Floating down the Mississippi River in the Summer of 1543, having spent 4 years plundering America, 320 Spaniards in 7 brigantines were making their way toward a Spanish outpost on the Gulf of Mexico. "...when they reached a town near a bluff (Vicksburg, the center of Quigaltam Province), they (the Indians) all united, as if to show that they were a mind to wait there (to attack the Spaniards).
+Floating down the Mississippi River in the Summer of 1543, having spent 4 years plundering America, 320 Spaniards in 7 brigantines were making their way toward their destination, a Spanish held Mexican port on the Gulf of Mexico. "...when they reached a town near a bluff (Vicksburg, the center of Quigaltam Province), they (the Indians) all united, as if to show that they were a mind to wait there (to attack the Spaniards).
 Each brigantine had a canoe fastened astern, for its use.
 Men immediately entered them all and put the Indians to flight.
 He (the governor) burned the town.
 Then on that day they landed at a large open field where the Indians did not dare await them.
 Next day, the Indians got together one hundred canoes, some of which held sixty or seventy Indians, and the principal men with their awnings with white and colored plumes of feathers... came down upon the Spaniards..." who were also in canoes ahead of the brigantines.
 Eleven Spaniards in canoes were surrounded and killed.

 You can read the details of DeSoto's Army's Escape written